jordansimsmith/namesayer/README.md

   - Users can upload more than one text file, expanding the usability.
 This allows users to seperate names into relevant categories and can practise one or all categories together.

 - Live search validation
-  - When search for names in the database, the textfield automatically rejects any illegal characters.
+  - When searching for names in the database, the textfield automatically rejects any illegal characters.